-Up to $3M is available from Remote Airstrip Upgrade Program to enhance safety and accessibility of remote and very remote aerodrome owners and operators.
+Up to $3M is available from Remote Airstrip Upgrade Program to enhance the safety and accessibility of aerodromes in remote and very remote areas of Australia.

 Remote Airstrip Upgrade Program

 The Remote Airstrip Upgrade Program will enhance the safety and accessibility of aerodromes in remote and very remote areas of Australia, providing year round all weather access that will:

 - improve the safety of aircraft, operators and passengers using remote and very remote airstrips

 - facilitate improved delivery of essential goods and services such as food supplies, health care, community mail and passenger air services

 - complement air services delivery to communities subsidised under the Australian Government’s Remote Aviation Access Program (RAAP) through the Remote Air Services Subsidy (RASS) Scheme, and/or

 - meet operational requirements of the Royal Flying Doctor Service (RFDS) or operators providing similar aeromedical services.

 Safe, operational aerodromes are vital in the delivery of essential goods and services in remote and very remote communities, particularly where road access is unavailable, unreliable or disrupted for extended periods due to seasonal weather conditions.
 An effective airstrip, accessible all year round, improves the delivery of health care services such as those provided by the RFDS or other aeromedical providers, improves access to work and education opportunities and helps connect residents of remote communities.

 The Regional Aviation Access Program (RAAP) provides funding for access and safety upgrades to remote aerodromes, as well as subsidised flights to ensure residents of remote communities have access to regional service centres.